GlobalHive/vuejs-tour/docs/guide/options.md

 ### `target`

-The `target` property can be any valid [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+The `target` property can be any valid [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).<br>
+If the target is not found, the step will be skipped.

 - Type: `string`
 - Default: `undefined`